What to do when baby won’t touch food

 - Offer a snack that they can self-feed a little bit later to help them solidify the skill.

-For more support on transitioning babies and toddlers from spoon-feeding to self-feeding, see our on-demand webinar, Spoons to Fingers.
+For more support on transitioning babies and toddlers from spoon-feeding to self-feeding, see our video here.

 If the child has not had the chance to learn how to chew foods and they appear to struggle with consistencies other than purees, consider talking to your pediatrician about a referral for feeding therapy with an occupational or speech therapist to help build chewing skills.